leanswift/leanswift.github.io/supplierportal/src/pages/20.2.0/usermanual-supplierportal-user.md

 ### Download as CSV

 Functionality is similar to Download as CSV in **My Purchase Order** section.
 Refer [Download as CSV](#download-as-csv).

+The forecast information is fetched from the MPOPLP table using ExportMI/select query.
+This information is fetched during the initial load of the supplier information.

 ### Enhancements